 Here’s how to make this simple and easy side dish.

 • Cook the potatoes.
-Cut peeled potatoes into 1″-2″ chunks.
-Cover with cold water in a pot and season with salt.
+Add peeled, cut potatoes to a pot with cold water, and season with salt.
 Bring to a boil, then reduce to a simmer for 15-20 minutes, or until the potatoes are super tender and easily pierced with a fork.
 Drain the potatoes and return them to the pot.

 • Enjoy.
 Serve immediately, garnished with more butter and herbs (we love fresh chives!) if desired.